- About Coverfox

 Part of the Sahara Pariwar, Sahara Life provides Life Insurance plans since the approval of License in India.
 Sahara India Life Insurance Company Ltd. has been approved by IRDA and was granted License on 6th February 2004.

 In 2004, Sahara Life became the first purely Indian Life Insurance company.

-With the approval of License, Sahara India Life Insurance Company Ltd became the first wholly and purely Indian company with no collaboration.
-And without any foreign collaboration entered the Indian Life insurance market.
+With the approval of License, Sahara India Life Insurance Company Ltd became the first wholly and purely Indian company.
+Without any foreign collaboration entered the Indian Life insurance market.
 Sahara Life commenced their operations in October, 2004.
 Sahara Life Insurance offers individual and Group plans to cater different needs.

 Following Documents are required along with the filled Forms: